-How does Health Information Exchange impact my practice?
+How does Health Information Exchange affect your practice?

-Electronic health information exchange (HIE) allows doctors, nurses, pharmacists, other health care providers and patients to access and securely share essential medical information electronically—which has the potential to improve the speed, quality, safety and cost of patient care.
+Electronic health information exchange allows doctors, nurses, pharmacists, other health care providers, and patients to access and securely share essential medical information electronically.
+This has the potential to improve the speed, quality, safety, and cost of patient care.

-Appropriate and timely sharing of vital patient information can better inform decision making at the point of care and allow providers to:
+Appropriate and timely sharing of vital patient information better informs decision-making at the point of care and allows providers to:

 - Decrease duplicate testing

 - Improve decision making

 Standardizing data is an important factor in electronically exchanging health information.
 Once standardized, the transferred data can be integrated into the recipients' electronic health record (EHR), further improving patient care.
 There are currently 3 key forms of health information exchange: